-When a HLT instruction is executed on an IA-32 processor supporting Hyper-Threading Technology, only the logical processor that executes the instruction is halted.
+When a HLT instruction is executed on an Intel 64 or IA-32 processor supporting Hyper-Threading Technology, only the logical processor that executes the instruction is halted.
 The other logical processors in the physical processor remain active, unless they are each individually halted by executing a HLT instruction.